Nextiva / Blog / Marketing & Sales

 Genuine empathy towards those affected is a key aspect of crisis communication.
 Your customers need to feel understood and valued, not just as a number but as individuals.

-Ensure you acknowledge the impact of the crisis on them personally and what steps your brand is taking to mitigate their concerns.
+Ensure you acknowledge the impact of the crisis on them and what steps your brand is taking to mitigate their concerns.
 This humanizes your brand and builds emotional connections, which are particularly crucial during challenging times.

 Apologize sincerely